rvermeulen/codeql-workshop-control-flow-java/README.md

  `─────────'             `─────────'
 ```

-Each CFG node in the previous example have a single successor.
+Each CFG node in the previous example has a single successor.
-When we include constructs like conditions or loops we will encounter CFG nodes with multiple successors.
+When we include constructs like conditions or loops, we will encounter CFG nodes with multiple successors.

 Consider the following snippet: